Letters to Santa are coming in

 Research has shown that people with intellectual disabilities gain therapeutic benefit from activities conducted in natural environments.
 Safe, clean spaces encourage people to walk more often, lowering stress and increasing fitness levels, resulting in numerous health benefits.
 Green spaces have also been shown to reduce stress, measured through muscle tension, blood pressure and electrical brain activity - sometimes detectable within minutes of exposure to a natural environment.

-Construction of the OASIS is expected to begin in spring 2013 after the annual fund campaign is complete.
+Construction of the OASIS is expected to begin in late summer 2013 after the annual fund campaign is complete.
 Please consider a gift to OASIS today - and learn more here.

 Connect with us online!